yamadharma/salii/README.md

 # SALI test project

 This repository contains the 1.7.0 client and server code.
-Please note that we are working on the git access to this repository.
+Please note that this repository is a work in progress.

 ## Development requirements